srirambaskaran/phishing-url-classification/README.md

 ## Implementation

 The model is learnt using Naive Bayes approach considering all features.
 Since we do not have an exhaustive set of values for each feature, the training phase is not considering smoothing of values.
-The model is stored as a json file using the internal json tool.
+The model is stored as a json file using the internal json tool (`cv` option doesn't store the model).

 ## Running the code

-You can run the code using the following command.
+To run the code, go into the `src` folder and run the following command.

 ```
 python phishing.py training_file [option] [value]